dCache/dcache-book2/config-SRM.md

 DCACHE only manages write space, i.e. space on disk can be reserved only for write operations.
 Once files are migrated to tape, and if no copy is required on disk, space used by these files is returned back into space reservation.
 When files are read back from tape and cached on disk, they are not counted as part of any space.

-Properties of Space Reservation
+PROPERTIES OF SPACE RESERVATION
 -------------------------------

 A space reservation has a retention policy and an access latency.

 Retention policy describes the quality of the storage service that will be provided for the data (files) stored in the space reservation and access latency describes the availability of this data.
-The SRM specification requires that if a space reservation is given on upload, then the specified retention policy and access latency must match those of the space reservation.
+The `SRM` specification requires that if a space reservation is given on upload, then the specified retention policy and access latency must match those of the space reservation.

-The default values for the retention policy and access latency can be changed in the file `PATH-ODE-ED/dcache.conf`.
+The default values for the retention policy and access latency can be changed in the file **/etc/dcache/dcache.conf**.

-Retention policy
+**Retention policy**
 The values of retention policy supported by DCACHE are `REPLICA` and `CUSTODIAL`.

 -   `REPLICA` corresponds to the lowest quality of the service, usually associated with storing a single copy of each file on the disk.